moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

  </p>

 ## Future Features
++ I would like to add a choice of story so that when the player opens the app they can choose from a list of stories each with different themes.
-+ I would like to add sound animation to the game to allow for sound effects to play when the user wins or looses the game and for background music during the game.
++ I would like to add sound animation to the game to allow for sound effects to play when the user makes it to the end of the game or makes the wrong decision.
-+ I would like to add a mute button to allow the user to control the sound effects.
++ I would like to make the wedding vows route longer and add some additional mad lib here to keep th

 ***
 ***